michael105/rinit/README.md

 #### A minimal init.

-progress: boottime is around 2seconds from grub to the fully up and running system, running Xorg, i3, http proxy server, ssh server, dns proxy, separation into several containers, and kerberos. (kerberos for gaining root/sudo, the default user is 'autologged' in)
+progress: boottime is around 2 seconds from grub to the fully up and running system, running Xorg, i3, http proxy server, ssh server, dns proxy, separation into several containers, and kerberos. (kerberos for gaining root/sudo, the default user is 'autologged' in)